86Box/86Box/README-DEDICATED-PC.txt

 - 86Box will complain to be unable to find readline, this is fine, we don't need the command line at all
 - ALSOFT will complain it can't connect to PipeWire, no problem, sounds will come from standard ALSA

+8) additional steps
+	add a new udev rule to automount any USB key to a known location so files in it can be listed in the OSD floppy/cd mount options

+	create /etc/udev/rules.d/99-automount.rules

+	with:
+	ACTION=="add", ENV{ID_BUS}=="usb", ENV{ID_TYPE}=="disk", ENV{ID_FS_TYPE}=="exfat", RUN+="/usr/bin/systemd-mount --no-block --automount=yes --collect /dev/%k '/mnt'"

+	replicate this line for each filesystem you expect the usb key to be formatted, in this example "exfat" this is going to conflict if multiple keys are inserted, don't do it